massivedisaster/ADAL/docs/adal-fragments.md

 # adal-fragments
-AbstractBaseFragment - To simplify an using of fragments.
+BaseFragment - To simplify an using of fragments.
 AbstractSplashFragment - An fragment with the splash screen logic implemented.
+AbstractRequestFragment - An fragment prepared to cancel retrofit requests.

 ### Download